EskoRanta/Hero_King_Chess_variant_p4wn/README.rst

-P4wn, a smallish javascript chess engine
+P4wn, a smallish javascript chess engine now plays the Hero King Chess variant in this fork
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 P4wn is both - an online web page and an offline HTML mobile and tablet